radxtools/collageradiomics/README.md

 2. For _Windows_ users, on the **Docker** graphical user interface program, go to _Resources_ :arrow_right: _Shared Folders_ and add your cloned repository to the list of folders that **Docker** will share with the container.

 ### Examples
+This **Docker** image contains a running Jupyter notebook with the **CoLlAGe** module pre-installed.
 From the cloned repository directory, we will start up a **Docker** image which will run a live web server and host a **Jupyter** notebook at the URL http://localhost:8888 which contains examples of using the code.

+_Note: Using this method requires you to pull the code from our repository.
+If you don't need the **Jupyter** examples and just want to start using **CoLlAGe** right away, you can skip this step and move onto the instructions for **Core** below._

 1. Pull the latest **Docker** image:
 * _Linux_: